Does your dog lean on you? Most dog parents have experienced a pooch leaning on their legs at least once in their lives.

 If your dog is anxiety-prone or tense in certain situations, they may lean on you for both physical and emotional support.

-Dogs have been proven to experience a bump in positive chemicals released in the brain when they are in the presence of a treasured human.
+Dogs get a boost in positive chemicals released in the brain when they’re in the presence of a treasured human.
 If your dog associates you with happiness, they most likely associate you with safety, as well.

 On the one hand, this leaning could mean your dog is experiencing anxiety, and you might have to comfort or reassure them.
 On the other hand, it also means your dog trusts you to keep them safe and protect them.